It’s 2023 and there have been lots of theories as to what causes grey hair. Of course, genetics is always a big factor.

-Now comes up the newest research which is backed by clinical studies and even more importantly, empirical REAL WORLD evidence and that’s, STRESS!
+Now comes the newest research which is backed by clinical studies and even more importantly, empirical REAL WORLD evidence and that’s, STRESS!

 Simply stated, when you’re under extra stress, your body produces chemicals called norepinephrine and adrenaline… You’ve probably heard of the “fight or flight” response and this is how it works.

 Again, I’m making it really simple.